frogtronics/mujoco150_KM/documentation/README_FIRST.txt

 1. Download the entire repository and store it locally.
 Please do not alter the content/location of folders unless you know what you're doing.

-2. If you'd like to stay updated with later versions of this repository or experiment with your own changes, create a fork using your own GitHub.
+2. OPTIONAL: If you'd like to stay updated with later versions of this repository or experiment with your own changes, create a fork using your own GitHub.

 3. Open a command line terminal